Renewals and Revisions

 If the investigator disagrees with the Board’s decision, the researcher may send a letter of appeal and any other pertinent information to the IRB chair.
 Appeal requests are considered by the entire board.
 The decision of the IRB is delivered in writing and via email to the investigator.
 If the appeal application is not approved, the research cannot be conducted.

-If a researcher questions the conduct of the IRB or believes that his/her appeal was unfairly denied, he/she may appeal directly to the vice president for academic affairs.
+If a researcher questions the conduct of the IRB or believes that thier appeal was unfairly denied, they may appeal directly to the vice president for academic affairs.